adelmomo/Image-Processing-and-Computer-Vision-Techniques/Image Transformation/README.md

 # Image Transformation

 This project implements various methods of image transformation, focusing on mapping an original image to a transformed version by applying specific functions (kernels) to enhance image quality.
-The primary objectives include tasks such as noise reduction (e.g., White Noise Removal) and contrast enhancement (e.g., Histogram Equalization).
+The primary objectives include tasks such as noise reduction (e.g., Salt & Pepper Noise Removal) and contrast enhancement (e.g., Histogram Equalization).
 This project serves as both an educational resource and a practical example, providing foundational insights into the basics of image processing for those interested in the field.

 ## Table of Contents